 Dr Alessandro Di Nuovo, Reader in Computational Intelligence and Robotics, Sheffield Hallam University

 James Richardson, Research Manager, Good Things Foundation

 According to Age UK, around 1.9 million older people often feel ignored or invisible, and organisations and services are increasingly having to adapt to this problem.

-Join colleagues from health, social care, housing and the voluntary and community sector to explore the changing landscape of older people’s services and how you can adapt to be at the forefront of providing improved and sustainable services to support and improve the wellbeing and social inclusion of our elderly population.
+Join colleagues from across health, social care, housing and the voluntary and community sector to explore the changing landscape of older people’s services and learn how you can adapt to be at the forefront of providing improved, sustainable and life enhancing services for our ageing population..